picoflow.io

 Tip

-Restrict tools per step to minimize hallucinated actions and keep the LLM on the rail.
+Restrict tools per step to minimize hallucinated actions and keep the LLM on the rails.

 Handler Logic